Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

-Since the map $\wt F$ in \eqref{eq:wtF} is injective holomorphic on $V\times W$, every holomorphic map $K'\to Y$ sufficiently uniformly close to $f$ on $K'$ is of the form $f_\phi$ \eqref{eq:fphi} for a suitable choice of $\phi$, and hence it belongs to the set $\Acal$ of approximable maps.
-This shows that $\Acal$ is open as claimed, and hence $\Acal=\Oscr(K,Y)$. \end{proof}
+Recall that the spray $G$ is dominating over $C$.
+Hence, if the approximations are close enough, we can apply \cite[Proposition 5.9.2]{Forstneric2017E} on the Cartan pair $(A,B)$ to glue $\Phi$ and $G$ into a holomorphic spray $\Theta:L'\times W'\to Y$ for a smaller parameter ball $0\in W'\subset W$.
+By the construction, its core $\tilde f:=\Theta(\cdotp,0):L'\to Y$ then approximates the map $f_\phi$ given by \eqref{eq:fphi} on $K'$, which shows that $f_\phi\in \Acal$.
+Since the map $\wt F$ in \eqref{eq:wtF} is injective holomorphic on $V\times W$, every holomorphic map $K'\to Y$ sufficiently uniformly close to $f$ on $K'$ is of the form $f_\phi$ in \eqref{eq:fphi} for a suitable choice of $\phi$, and hence it belongs to the set $\Acal$ of approximable maps.
+This shows that the set $\Acal$ is open as claimed, and therefore $\Acal=\Oscr(K,Y)$. \end{proof}